Kyrgyzstan: Religion

-Additionally, Bermet Akayeva, the daughter of Askar Akayev, the former President of Kyrgyzstan, stated during a July 2007 interview that Islam is increasingly taking root across the nation.
+Bermet Akayeva, the daughter of former President Askar Akayev, stated during a July 2007 interview that Islam is increasingly taking root across the nation.
 She emphasized that many mosques have recently been built and that the Kyrgyz are increasingly devoting themselves to Islam, which she noted was "not a bad thing in itself.
 It keeps our society more moral, cleaner."
 There is a contemporary Sufi order present which adheres to a somewhat different form of Islam than orthodox Islam.